Substra/substra-documentation/docs/source/how-to/using-substra/api_tokens_generation.rst

    * It can encourage using cleartext passwords, which can end up shared in version control.

-   For these reasons, it is possible for Substra node administrators to disable "implicit login" and force users to generate tokens in the web app.
+   For these reasons, it is possible for Substra node administrators (via `chart options <https://github.com/Substra/substra-backend/blob/main/charts/substra-backend/README.md#server-settings>`_) to disable "implicit login" and force users to generate tokens in the web app.

    Whatever the situation, you should use a mechanism to ensure credentials are kept out of view, for instance by reading secret files or environment variables at runtime (see :ref:`client configuration howto`).